arcusfelis/xapian-erlang-bindings/README.rst

         fun([Server]) -> io:write(Server), result end).

 Readers use the Poolboy application.
-There is only one writer for each database, so there is no a writer pool.
+There is only one writer for each database, so there is no writer pool.
 You can use a named process and a supervisor instead:

 .. code-block:: erlang